GunnJerkens/plumage/readme.md

 ### seeding

-To use the default seed data run `php artisan db:seed`.
+To use the default seed data run `bin/reset.sh`.
 Credentials can be found in `app/database/seeds/UserTableSeeder.php` to login.

 ### scripts